Universal credit: Who is currently eligible to make a claim for Universal Credit?

 Those who have reached state pension credit age

 From 15 May 2019, most mixed age couples are only able to claim UC and are no longer able to claim pension credit.
 Until that date, mixed age couples could choose whether to claim UC or pension credit.
-There are some exceptions to this rule which mean that some mixed age couples can still make a claim for pension credit– see our pensioners page for more information.
+There are some exceptions to this rule which mean that some mixed age couples can still make a claim for pension credit - see our pensioners page for more information.
 They are not technically prevented from claiming UC but they may be financially better off claiming pension credit instead.
+Specialist welfare rights advice should be taken in such cases before any claim is made for UC.

 We explain more about the rules for those who have reached state pension age in our 'pensioner' section.